OmarShawky1/Course-Princeton-Algorithms-DS/README.md

 # Collinear

-The goal of this assingment is to create a line pattern between any 4 points or more on the same line via two methods; The Brute force method which takes O(n)\~=N^4 when it tries to connect 4 points (or takes *n* in general where *n* is the number of consequitive collinear points; so if we want 5 consequitive points, it will take N^5).
-The other method is the mergesorting method which takes O(n)\~=n^2 despite the number of elements we are searching for; We use it to sort because it is the fastest & moststable (i.e., Items don't entirely re-arrange when we are re-sorting w.r.t another parameter).
+The goal of this assingment is to create a line pattern between any 4 points or more on the same line via two methods; The Brute force method which takes $O(n)\approx N^4$ when it tries to connect 4 points (or takes *n* in general where *n* is the number of consequitive collinear points; so if we want 5 consequitive points, it will take $N^5$).
+The other method is the mergesorting method which takes $O(n)\approx N^2$ despite the number of elements we are searching for; We use it to sort because it is the fastest & moststable (i.e., Items don't entirely re-arrange when we are re-sorting w.r.t another parameter).

 Grade: 100/100